Showing posts with label Toilets on site. Show all posts

 (Photo Richard Croft, Creative Commons Link)

 On this site Katherine Swynford, mistress of John of Gaunt lived and worshipped here.
-Come and find out about their famous love affair and court scandal at the Katherine exhibition.
+Come and find about their famous love affair and court scandal at the NEW Katherine exhibition.
 Also an extensive display of artistic hand crafted kneelers and the famous restored French pulpit.
-St Peter & St Paul’s church holds a service most Sundays, always using The Book of Common Prayer.
+St Peter & St Paul’s church holds a service most Sundays always using The Book of Common Prayer.
+Everyone of all ages welcome.

 Postcode: LN1 2GZclick here to find on Google Maps